spacegangster/page-renderer/README.md

 ## Features
 Out of the box:
+- Precaching Service Worker generation based on [Workbox](https://developers.google.com/web/tools/workbox/)
+- Cache-busting for local assets
+- That `name="viewport"` meta tag that you need for responsive pages and language tag
 - Meta for SEO, Twitter, Facebook (Open Graph), link sharing
-- Precaching Service Worker generation based on [Workbox](https://developers.google.com/web/tools/workbox/)
 - Clojure stylesheets with `garden`
 - Clojure markup rendered with `hiccup`
-- Built-in cache-busting for assets
 - Async stylesheets loading
-- And also: that responsive `viewport=something` meta tag and language tag

 ## Requirements